gingerly-ui/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the sign of a number
+computes absolute value of int